Billey-Postnikov decompositions and the fibre bundle structure of Schubert varieties: Rationally smooth Grassmannian Schubert varieties

 Furthermore, $s$ can be chosen so that $v$ is either the maximal length element in $W^J$, or one of the following holds: \begin{enumerate}[(a)] \item $W_{S(v)}$ is of type $B_n$ or $C_n$, with either \begin{enumerate}[(1)] \item $J = S \setminus \{s_1\}$, and $v = s_ks_{k+2} \cdots s_n s_{n-1} \cdots s_1$, for some $1 < k \leq n$. \item $J = S \setminus \{s_n\}$ with $n\geq 2,$ and $v = s_1 \cdots s_n$. \end{enumerate} \item $W_{S(v)}$ is of type $F_4$, with either \begin{enumerate}[(1)] \item $J = S \setminus \{s_1\}$ and $v = s_4 s_3 s_2 s_1$. \item $J = S \setminus \{s_4\}$ and $v = s_1 s_2 s_3 s_4$. \end{enumerate} \item $W_{S(v)}$ is of type $G_2$, and $v$ is one of the elements

 \end{enumerate} \end{thm} Note that the elements listed in parts (a)-(c) of Theorem \ref{T:leafbp} correspond to the elements listed in part (2) of Theorem \ref{T:ratgrass} for which $s$ is a leaf of the Dynkin diagram.
-For the classical types, Theorem \ref{T:leafbp} is due to Billey \cite[Theorem 3.3 and Proposition 6.3]{Bi98}.
+The result that $w$ or $w^{-1}$ has a BP decomposition with respect to a leaf is due to Billey \cite[Theorem 3.3 and Proposition 6.3]{Bi98} in the classical types and Billey-Postnikov \cite{BP05} in the exceptional types.
 The type $A$ case was also proved by Gasharov \cite{Ga98} and Lascoux \cite{La98}.
-In the exceptional types, the result that $w$ or $w^{-1}$ has a BP decomposition with respect to a leaf is due to Billey-Postnikov \cite{BP05}.
-The proof uses an exhaustive computer verification.
-Again in the exceptional types, if $s$ is a leaf then $W^{S \setminus \{s\}}$ is small enough\footnote{For instance, in $E_8$ if $s = s_8$ then $|W^{S \setminus \{s\}}| = 240$.
-If $s=s_3$ then $|W^{S \setminus\{s\}}| = 17280$.} that the list of rationally smooth elements in $W^{S \setminus \{s\}}$ can be easily determined by computer.
-In particular, Oh and Yoo have shown for type $E$ that only the maximal length elements of $W^{S \setminus \{s\}}$ are rationally smooth when $s$ is a leaf \cite{OY10}.\footnote{This also follows from the geometric results of \cite{HM13} together with Peterson's theorem that all rationally smooth elements in type $E$ are smooth.} In type $F_4$, there are two rationally smooth elements in addition to the maximal elements.
-Finally, in type $G_2$ every Grassmannian element is rationally smooth.
+For the second part of Theorem \ref{T:leafbp} on the presentation of $v$, the proof for the classical types is again due to Billey \cite{Bi98}.
+The type $E$ case is due to Oh-Yoo in \cite{OY10} \footnote{This also follows from the geometric results of \cite{HM13} together with Peterson's theorem that all rationally smooth elements in type $E$ are smooth.} and types $F_4$ and $G_2$ can be easily verified by computer using Kumar's criteria for rational smoothness \cite{Ku96}.
+We remark that computer calculation plays an important role in the proof of Theorem \ref{T:leafbp}.
+In particular, the results of \cite{BP05} and \cite{OY10} on the exceptional types both require exhaustive computer verification.

 Note that the condition that either $w$ or $w^{-1}$ has a BP decomposition in Theorem \ref{T:leafbp} can be rephrased as $w$ having ``left" or ``right" sided BP decompositions.
 For any $J\subseteq S,$ let ${}^{J}W \simeq W_J\backslash W$ denote the set of minimal length left sided coset representatives.
 Any $w\in W$ has unique \emph{left sided parabolic decomposition} $w=uv$ with respect to $J$ where $u\in W_J$ and $v\in {}^{J}W.$ We say a left sided parabolic decomposition $w=uv$ is a \emph{left sided BP decomposition} with respect to $J$ if